chanheec/dafny-encoder/README.md

 # Dafny encoder

-A Dafny function's signature includes function name, input arguments (and their types), requires clauses (assumptions on the function's input, aka precondition), and ensures clauses (properties of the function's output, aka postcondition).
+A Dafny function is annotated with its specification: (1) requires clauses (assumptions on the function's input, aka precondition) and (2) ensures clauses (properties of the function's output, aka postcondition).

+A Dafny function's signature includes function name, input arguments (and their types), requires clauses, and ensures clauses.

-Based on a function's signature, our model recommends the most relevant Dafny functions.
+Based on a function's signature, this model can recommend the most relevant Dafny functions.

 # Data Collection

-While there are a few dataset for Dafny, the size of dataset is small and/or the contained dafny functions are tiny.
+While there are a few dataset for Dafny readily available, the size of dataset is small or the contained dafny functions are relatively small.

-As a part of this project, I developed a data collection tool at this repository: https://github.com/chanheec/dafny-extractor
+Therefore, as a part of this project, I developed a data collection tool, which is located at this repository: https://github.com/chanheec/dafny-extractor